 In hopes that St. Nicholas soon would be there…

-This much-loved seasonal rhyme is the basis for much of the ‘folklore’ surrounding good old Santa Claus, but what is especially intriguing is that it was first published anonymously in 1823 and ever since then, the authorship has been somewhat questionable.
+How can so few words conjure up so much nostalgia and capture our imagination, year in, year out?
+This much-loved seasonal rhyme is the basis for so much of the folklore surrounding good old Santa Claus – what he looks like, his reindeer names and how he gets down the chimney!
+But what is especially intriguing is that it was first published anonymously in 1823 and ever since then, the authorship has been somewhat questionable.

-And if you’re looking for a book to lose yourself in over the holidays, why not get a copy of The Cross Of Santiago or The Mysterious Bakery On Rue De Paris… There’s no controversy over the authorship either!
+And if you’re looking for a book to lose yourself in over the holidays, why not get a copy of The Story Collector – there is no authorship controversy and I take full responsibility for the magic that inks every page!

 2 thoughts on “Twas The Mystery Before Christmas”